ORIGINS OF DEPARTURE

 LOVING JIM RIDLEY Don't miss People Only Die of Love in Movies, the collected film writing of Jim Ridley.
-Jim's passing in 2016 left the Nashville community he championed heartbroken and his essay on Jacques Demy's The Umbrellas of Cherbourg sums up our feelings of gratitude to have known his friendship."When I watch it now, it reminds me of the doorjamb in my grandmother’s house with my height marked in pencil over the years, or the dresser with my own children’s measurements notched along the edge.
+Jim's passing in 2016 left the Nashville community he championed heartbroken.
+Jim's essay on Jacques Demy's The Umbrellas of Cherbourg sums up our feelings of gratitude to have known his friendship."When I watch it now, it reminds me of the doorjamb in my grandmother’s house with my height marked in pencil over the years, or the dresser with my own children’s measurements notched along the edge.
 In it I see the person I was and the person I turned out to be, but the object itself will always be the same.
 It will wait, forever."

 MISS THE MISSISSIPPI AND YOU Ken Burns' Country Music documentary is showing on NPT Passport.
 If you've missed it, put down the phone, get some chicken & dumplings, and gander at Episode 1 featuring the Carter Family and the Blue Yodeler, Jimmie Rodgers.
 Until a major JR documentary comes along, this will serve as the best introduction to the strange and miraculous tale of the vagabond turned proto rock star who set a new course for American music.

 Don't miss PB & WPAs Meridian Rising which imagines the life of Jimmie Rodgers and features a galaxy of legends from Nashville and beyond including Billy Bragg, Jon Langford, Richard Bennett, Fats Kaplin, Tim O'Brien, William Tyler, and Garry Tallent of the E Street Band.
 Stream it at Rolling Stone, read the NPR feature, and visit our tent shows below where all is revealed.